 Counsellor specialising in grief & loss

 So much of our grief goes unattended.
 We lose someone or something we love and find ourselves in a lonely and unfamiliar place.
-If we are lucky, others want to support us and help us through and often it is what we need to feel better.
-But how do we care for ourselves when we are left reeling and trying to find our way back to a sense of normalcy, where contentment seems impossible?
+If we are lucky, others want to support us and help us through and often, in time, it is what we needed to feel better.
+But how do we care for ourselves when we are left reeling and finding our way back to a sense of normalcy and contentment seems impossible?

 ABOUT ME

-Having found great solace from the works of Elizabeth Kubler Ross and her mentee and friend David Kessler, it was my honour to then train personally with David.
-I graduated as a Grief Educator in 2024.
+I have always found great solace in the works of Elizabeth Kubler Ross and her mentee and dear friend David Kessler.
+It has been my honour to train personally with David and I graduated as a Grief Educator in 2024.

 The Comfort of Home

-I also have a great interest in how our homes support and nurture us, especially at the times when we need to tend to a broken heart or take time to regroup.
-In my past career as an interiors stylist and designer, I always saw the undeniable need for aesthetic appeal but placed the greatest importance on meaningful objects and how my clients actually felt in their homes.
-That’s something we could look at too if it appeals to you.
+In my past career as an interiors stylist and designer I always saw the undeniable need for aesthetic appeal but placed the greatest importance on objects that resonate on a personal level and how my clients actually felt in their homes.
+That’s something we could look at too, if it appeals to you.

 In the early 2000s I moved from London to the Cotswolds with my family and renovated three 18th century barns.
-It brings me great joy to marry my creative skills with a service that is truly meaningful to me and you can learn more at my other site The Eternal Thread.
+It brings me great joy to marry my creative skills with a service that is truly meaningful to me.

 Contact Me.